SmileiPIC/Smilei/doc/Sphinx/namelist.rst

 .. py:data:: referenceAngularFrequency_SI

-  The value of the reference angular frequency :math:`\omega_r` in SI units, **only needed when collisions, ionization or radiation losses are requested**.
+  The value of the reference angular frequency :math:`\omega_r` in SI units, **only needed when collisions, ionization, radiation losses or multiphoton Breit-Wheeler pair creation are requested**.
   This frequency is related to the normalization length according to :math:`L_r\omega_r = c` (see :doc:`units`).